louisjdmartin/DIRAC/docs/source/DeveloperGuide/Internals/Core/ClientServer.rst

 In most of the case, an RPC call follow this diagram.
-Before starting anything DIRAC check IP.
+Before starting anything service check IP.
 Then client send his certificate during handshake and right after he send the remote procedure who need to be called.
-DIRAC checking authorization and send a signal to client when ready.
-Client send all arguments that server needs and finaly DIRAC executing his task.
+Service checking authorization and send a signal to client when ready.
+Client send all arguments that server needs and finaly Service executing his task.
 Under these line you can found a more complete diagram.
-Before calling the request handler, if IP is banned, DIRAC close connection.
+Before calling the request handler, if IP is banned, Service close connection.
-For other steps if an error occured DIRAC send S_ERROR before closing connection.
+For other steps if an error occured Service send S_ERROR before closing connection.

 .. image:: complete_client-server.png